pvarentsov/nestjs-pg-notify/README.md

 export class AppModule {}
 ```

-Then we can inject client proxy.
+Then we can inject the client proxy.

 ```typescript
 import { PgNotifyResponse } from 'nestjs-pg-notify';